It was Christmastime in 1971.

 Christmastime forty-two years later.

-On a day in late December 2013, an envelope arrived.
+On a sunny day in mid-January 2014, an envelope arrived.
 The return address was: Carlyle Hotel, New York City.
 On the enclosed notecard, Elaine wrote, “You remembered me at Xmas time.
 Thank you.”

 It was Elanie’s last Christmas; she died the following July.